Altinity/clickhouse-backup/ReadMe.md

 - Only MergeTree family tables engines
 - Backup of 'Tiered storage' or `storage_policy` IS NOT SUPPORTED!
 - Maximum backup size on remote storages is 5TB
-- Maximum number of parts on AWS S3 is 10,000
+- Maximum number of parts on AWS S3 is 10,000 (increase part_size if your database is more than 1TB)

 ## Download

-- Grab the latest binary from the [releases](https://github.com/AlexAkulov/clickhouse-backup/releases) page and decompress with:
+- Download the latest binary from the [releases](https://github.com/AlexAkulov/clickhouse-backup/releases) page and decompress with:

 ```shell
 tar -zxvf clickhouse-backup.tar.gz
 ```

-- Or use the official tiny Docker image and run it like:
+- Use the official tiny Docker image and run it like:

 ```shell
 docker run --rm -it --network host -v "/var/lib/clickhouse:/var/lib/clickhouse" \